Bitcoin Forecast to 2030

 Investment insight

-Bitcoin shows high-growth, high-risk characteristics with high risk.
+Bitcoin shows high-growth, high-risk characteristics with higher historical drawdowns in these scenarios.

 • Growth-oriented investors comfortable with volatility.